 Good crypto regulation framework is lacking

-The concerns relating to lack of clearer guidelines and regulations in crypto industry are not new, with crypto industry advocates and members of Congress raising the issue on many occasions, previously.
+The concerns relating to lack of clearer guidelines and regulations in the crypto industry are not new, with crypto industry advocates and members of Congress raising the issue on many occasions, previously.
 The major points of controversy and lack of clarity are taxation and securities law/regulation as touching cryptocurrencies and digital assets.

-There have been concerns on how crypto industry is regulated by US regulators – the Securities and Exchange Commission (SEC) and how taxation is implemented by the Internal Revenue Service (IRS).
+There have been concerns on how the crypto industry is regulated by US regulators – the Securities and Exchange Commission (SEC) and how taxation is implemented by the Internal Revenue Service (IRS).
 The development also brought to memories the previous controversies and sharp disagreements relating to regulating of cryptocurrencies and digital assets in the recent past especially in 2017 and last year, which was accompanied/followed by a number of subpoenas, financial penalties to startups, and closures or movement to other jurisdictions by some crypto and blockchain startups that viewed U.S. regulation as unfriendly to crypto.

-While SEC has previously insisted of need to protect investors through stricter regulations and actions, there has been claims of unfair treatment and confusion, and which SEC and Commodities Futures Trading Commission have been meeting industry representatives to try resolve and boost understanding: much is to be done given the many difficulties there can be in the developing of new regulations and frameworks for a nascent industry.
+While the SEC has previously insisted of need to protect investors through stricter regulations and actions, there have been claims of unfair treatment and confusion, and which SEC and Commodities Futures Trading Commission have been meeting industry representatives to try to resolve and boost understanding: much is to be done given the many difficulties there can be in the developing of new regulations and frameworks for a nascent industry.

-A lot of issues remains unresolved even through the subsequent guidelines so far issued by SEC.
-One area of disagreement is how regulators are making decision on which crypto/token is a security and which is not.
+A lot of issues remains unresolved even though the subsequent guidelines so far issued by SEC.
+One area of disagreement is how regulators are making a decision on which crypto/token is a security and which is not.
 SEC has sometimes referred Bitcoin and Ether as securities and later clarifying they are not.
-Regulators have majorly been basing their decisions on regulatory frameworks applied to traditional assets especially the Securities Act of 1933, the Securities Exchange Act of 1934, and the decades-old Howey test -- these of which many in the crypto industry and community agree are insufficient and cannot adequately deal with issues in crypto industry.
+Regulators have majorly been basing their decisions on regulatory frameworks applied to traditional assets especially the Securities Act of 1933, the Securities Exchange Act of 1934, and the decades-old Howey test -- these of which many in the crypto industry and community agree are insufficient and cannot adequately deal with issues in the crypto industry.

 Besides, SEC has issued enforcement actions against different startups so far but these enforcement actions have not clarified all issues surrounding classification of crypto as securities and/or taxation matters.
-Thus there have been calls within crypto community for a separate and clearer regulatory framework that addresses digital assets even as many have clearly explained that they are not opposed to regulation because it helps deal with fraudulent activity in crypto.
+Thus there have been calls within the crypto community for a separate and clearer regulatory framework that addresses digital assets even as many have clearly explained that they are not opposed to regulation because it helps deal with fraudulent activity in crypto.

 Guidelines still not clear in regard to classifying tokens as securities

-In April this year, SEC released a new token guidance framework for startups looking to issue tokens through ICOs, IEO and STOs.
+In April of this year, SEC released a new token guidance framework for startups looking to issue tokens through ICOs, IEO, and STOs.
 The new guidance tries to provide examples of "what might be a security and also what might not be" in SEC Director of Corporation Finance William Hinman's own words.
-In the new guidelines, SEC recognized that there will be need to consider other factors as well when determining if a token is a security, in addition to considering the Howey's Test.
+In the new guidelines, SEC recognized that there will need to consider other factors as well when determining if a token is a security, in addition to considering the Howey's Test.

 Many in the crypto industry welcomed the new guidelines saying it was a movement in the right direction and said that the guidelines indicated SEC was engaged with the marketplace.

-However, while additional clarity was welcome, blockchain lawyers, leaders, and regulatory experts pointed areas of concern where there was unanswered questions: one attorney with Carlton Fields and general counsel for the investment bank Athena Blockchain said it remained unanswered regarding when do tokens no longer qualify as securities and when would SEC be able to make that determination.
+However, while additional clarity was welcome, blockchain lawyers, leaders, and regulatory experts pointed areas of concern where there were unanswered questions: one attorney with Carlton Fields and general counsel for the investment bank Athena Blockchain said it remained unanswered regarding when do tokens no longer qualify as securities and when would SEC be able to make that determination.

-An attorney with Kobre Kim firm told CoinDesk last month that the framework did not answer questions about federal securities laws how they apply to crypto tokens.
+An attorney with Kobre Kim firm told CoinDesk last month that the framework did not answer questions about federal securities laws, which includes how they apply to crypto tokens.
 Further, it is unclear in the guidelines whether tokens conducted outside the U.S. fall under SEC's jurisdiction, which means there is no clear explanation on how SEC would enforce actions against startups outside the U.S. and those reaching out to U.S. investors.